j9o/chatgpt-retrieval-plugin/README.md

 [Azure Cognitive Search](https://azure.microsoft.com/products/search/) is a complete retrieval cloud service that supports vector search, text search, and hybrid (vectors + text combined to yield the best of the two approaches).
 It also offers an [optional L2 re-ranking step](https://learn.microsoft.com/azure/search/semantic-search-overview) to further improve results quality.
 For detailed setup instructions, refer to [`/docs/providers/azuresearch/setup.md`](/docs/providers/azuresearch/setup.md)

+#### Supabase

+[Supabase](https://supabase.com/blog/openai-embeddings-postgres-vector) offers an easy and efficient way to store vectors via [pgvector](https://github.com/pgvector/pgvector) extension for Postgres Database.
+[You can use Supabase CLI](https://github.com/supabase/cli) to set up a whole Supabase stack locally or in the cloud or you can also use docker-compose, k8s and other options available.
+For a hosted/managed solution, try [Supabase.com](https://supabase.com/) and unlock the full power of Postgres with built-in authentication, storage, auto APIs, and Realtime features.
+For detailed setup instructions, refer to [`/docs/providers/supabase/setup.md`](/docs/providers/supabase/setup.md).

+#### Postgres

+[Postgres](https://www.postgresql.org) offers an easy and efficient way to store vectors via [pgvector](https://github.com/pgvector/pgvector) extension.
+To use pgvector, you will need to set up a PostgreSQL database with the pgvector extension enabled.
+For example, you can [use docker](https://www.docker.com/blog/how-to-use-the-postgres-docker-official-image/) to run locally.
+For a hosted/managed solution, you can use any of the cloud vendors which support [pgvector](https://github.com/pgvector/pgvector#hosted-postgres).
+For detailed setup instructions, refer to [`/docs/providers/postgres/setup.md`](/docs/providers/postgres/setup.md).

+#### AnalyticDB

+[AnalyticDB](https://www.alibabacloud.com/help/en/analyticdb-for-postgresql/latest/product-introduction-overview) is a distributed cloud-native vector database designed for storing documents and vector embeddings.
+It is fully compatible with PostgreSQL syntax and managed by Alibaba Cloud.
+AnalyticDB offers a powerful vector compute engine, processing billions of data vectors and providing features such as indexing algorithms, structured and unstructured data capabilities, real-time updates, distance metrics, scalar filtering, and time travel searches.
+For detailed setup instructions, refer to [`/docs/providers/analyticdb/setup.md`](/docs/providers/analyticdb/setup.md).

 ### Running the API locally

 To run the API locally, you first need to set the requisite environment variables with the `export` command: